-It looks like with the new Cartier Rotonde de Cartier Astroregulateur limited edition watch, the Swiss watchmaker has found yet another, maybe even more effective, way of combating the problem of gravity affecting accuracy of mechanical watches.
+With the 2015 Rotonde de Cartier Astroregulateur (ref.
+W1556211) limited edition, Cartier has found yet another, maybe even more effective, way of combating the problem of gravity affecting the accuracy of mechanical movements.
 The solution is as simple as it is ingenious.

 Around 216 years ago the Swiss watchmaking genius Abraham-Louis Breguet confronted the problem with his “tourbillon” system by putting the escapement and the balance into a rotating carriage that, theoretically, would have somewhat balanced out the negative effects of the force of attraction.

-However, while truly spectacular and even mesmerizing, the tourbillon failed to significantly increase the accuracy of a mechanical movement and some time ago Cartier decided to attack the problem from another flank: by putting the escapement on to the oscillating weight in order to ensure that it will always stay upright.
+However, while truly spectacular and even mesmerizing, the tourbillon failed to significantly increase the accuracy of a mechanical movement and some time ago Cartier decided to attack the problem from another flank putting the escapement onto the oscillating weight to ensure that it will always stay upright.

-To make the system work, Cartier’s engineers invested five years of their lives and applied for four patents describing a system that comprises “two differentials that change the speed transmitted by the wrist to the micro-rotor into a constant speed, thus ensuring the regular advance of the seconds indicator that moves with the rotor and, therefore, the good timing performance of the watch.”
+To make the system work, Cartier’s engineers invested five years of their lives and applied for four patents describing a system that comprises “two differentials that change the speed transmitted by the wrist to the micro-rotor into a constant speed, thus ensuring the regular advance of the seconds indicator that moves with the rotor and, therefore, the good timing performance of the” [Astroregulateur].

-Called Calibre 9800 MC, the new movement is really huge.
+Called Calibre 9800 MC, the new movement is not only technically sophisticated but is also immensely huge.

-While its diameter is more or less average at 35.80 mm, the thickness of the movement is somewhat staggering at whole 10.10 millimeters.
-This is quite a height for a micro-rotor type of movement that usually shave a millimeter or two off the usual thickness of an automatic caliber with a “full-size” oscillating weight.
+While the diameter is more or less average at 35.80 mm, the thickness of the caliber is somewhat staggering at impressive 10.10 millimeters.
+This is quite a height for a micro-rotor type of movement that usually shaves a millimeter or two off the usual thickness of an automatic caliber with a “full-size” oscillating weight.

-Cartier Rotonde de Cartier Astroregulateur automatic watch specification
+Cartier Rotonde de Cartier Astroregulateur (ref.
+W1556211) specification

 Movement decoration: Cotes de Geneve stripes, circular-grained mainplate